6 to join UMaine field hockey team

 ORONO, Maine – Six newcomers, four from Maine high schools and two from Europe, comprise the University of Maine field hockey team’s 2018 recruiting class, head coach Josette Babineau announced Tuesday.

-“We want to welcome these great players to our program,” Babineau said in a press release.
+“We want to welcome these great players to our program,” Babineau said in a news release.
 “They all bring an outstanding level of skill and experience.
 They have all been great leaders in their respective programs.
 They are very hard working and will fit in well with our team culture.”

 The UMaine recruiting class consists of Hannah Abbott of Portland; Mia Borley of Durham, England; Nina Keur of Naarden, Netherlands; Sydney Meader of Boothbay Harbor; Kelsey Mehuren of Searsmont; and Claire Scobie of Hampden.